wheeldogg/jekyll-nuritas-presentation/_site/0000/01/02/career_history.md

 <small>

-- Bonus platform engine. <!-- .element: class="fragment" -->
+- Bonus platform engine: <!-- .element: class="fragment" -->
  - Scrum team (two data scientists, Java engineer and product owner)
  - Gamification and personalization based on criteria and customer interactions
  - Specifically worked on "DBStreams".
 This involved converting MySQL and Cassandra queries into python functions that could be run to retreive a "stream" of historical user interaction events stored in the database (combination of MySQL and Cassandra) <!-- .element: class="fragment" -->
-- Automation of Knime Workflows. <!-- .element: class="fragment" -->
+- Automation of Knime Workflows: <!-- .element: class="fragment" -->
   - Automating manual knime analytics workflows to credit customers if they achieved the correct criteria (example image above).
   - Python running "KNIME" logic, engaging with the API endpoint to credit accounts automatically.
-- Developing a Python analytics package for easier access to re-usable and tested queries <!-- .element: class="fragment" -->
+- Developing a Python analytics package for easier access to re-usable and tested queries.  <!-- .element: class="fragment" -->

 </small>